 Most cases of folliculitis are completely curable.
 There are very uncommon, long-standing cases of folliculitis that may not be curable.
 Often these more resistant cases may be controlled with proper treatment and medication.
 Folliculitis sometimes clears completely by itself without treatment.
 It usually improves after the teen years and young adulthood.
 Most patients may expect a short course with easy clearing.

-Although most cases of folliculitis are not contagious, cases caused by an infection may be transmitted through person-to-person skin contact, shared razors, or through Jacuzzis or hot tubs.
-Folliculitis may be sterile (noninfectious) or caused by a fungus, bacterium, or virus.
+Although most folliculitis is not contagious, folliculitis caused by an infectious agents may be transmitted through person-to-person skin contact, shared razors, or through Jacuzzis or hot tubs.
 It is possible to give it to someone else through close skin contact.
 Some people are simply more prone to developing folliculitis because of their overall health, possible altered immune status, exposure history, and other predisposing skin conditions like eczema or severely dry skin.

 Viewers share their comments

 Find out what women really need.